Mikhail22/Documents/raw-strings.rst

 and are needed even in simplest scripts, e.g. for
 defining file paths.

-String literals are interpreted - i.e. special character ``"\"``
+String literals are interpreted - i.e. backslash ``"\"`` may
-may change the contents of a string.
+change the contents of a string.
-Raw string type r"" has the least amount of such cases, still the inclusion of the quote character needs escaping.
+Raw string type ``r""`` has the least amount of such cases, still the inclusion of the quote character needs escaping.

 There is no string type which is totally uninterpreted.